mickmcc/node-caltime/README.md

 # CalTime

-`CalTime` is a Node.js module which provides objects, methods and functions which help to generate, sort, add and subtract time-spans.
+`CalTime` is a Node.js module which provides objects, methods and functions which help to generate, sort, add and subtract timespans.
 Operations which are supported by the package include:
-- query if time-spans overlap with each other
+- query if timespans overlap with each other
-- calculate the overlap (intersection) of time-spans
+- calculate the overlap (intersection) of timespans
-- calculate the addition (union) of time-spans
+- calculate the addition (union) of timespans
-- calculate the remainder left after subtracting time-spans
+- calculate the remainder left after subtracting timespans
-- sort an array of time-spans
+- sort an array of timespans

 One useful feature provided by `CalTime` is the ability to define time-based rules.
-This allows time-spans to be generated according to a specific period and within certain constraints.
-Examples of the time-spans which can be generated are:
+This allows timespans to be generated according to a specific period and within certain constraints.
+Examples of the timespans which can be generated are:
 - 2-3pm on Monday of every week in UTC timezone.
 - 14:00-16:00 on the 24th of every month in New York timezone.
 - 9-10am on the third Tuesday of every month in Delhi timezone.